Followers

 Shadow Heroes

 As with so many of the espionage and covert actions of the American Revolution, Lydia Darragh's tale came under scrutiny.
-Darragh’s daughter Ann published the story of her mother’s spy work in 1827.
-But many were suspicious of the tale and discounted the veracity.
+Darragh’s daughter, Ann, published the story of her mother’s spy work in 1827.
+But many were suspicious of the tale and discounted its veracity.
 Speculation subsided in 1909 when Elias Boudinot’s memoirs were published, corroborating Darragh’s role.
-In the memoir, he wrote of a woman who fit Darragh’s profile although he, for obvious reasons, did not mention her by name.
-And General Washington himself often lamented the inability to reveal and properly thank all those first patriots who served in the shadow war, unable to gain recognition or recompense for their risks.
-I for one think Lydia Darragh and her family are among those shadow heroes.
+In the memoir, he wrote of a woman who fit Darragh’s profile, although he, for obvious reasons, did not mention her by name.
+And General Washington often lamented the inability to reveal and properly thank all those first patriots who served in the shadow war, unable to gain recognition or recompense for their risks.
+I, for one, think Lydia Darragh and her family are among those shadow heroes.

 on Lydia Darragh's wartime espionage